 In this early-career researcher interview, we talk to Dr Rebecca Pinto, who is a Post-Doctoral researcher and clinical trial co-ordinator at the Department of Old Age Psychiatry at King’s College London.
-Rebecca works on the IMI-funded PD-MIND project, which stands for Parkinson’s Disease with Mild cognitive Impairment treated with Nicotinic agonist Drug.
+Rebecca works on the Innovative Medicines Initiative-funded PD-MIND project, which stands for Parkinson’s Disease with Mild cognitive Impairment treated with Nicotinic agonist Drug.

 Could you tell us a little bit about your work on PD-MIND, and what it involves?

 I am currently setting up the PD-MIND clinical trial, a multi-site trial that will be conducted in the UK, Norway, Czech Republic, Italy and Germany.
 As trial manager I am responsible for the set-up of the study, which has included developing trial documentation and co-ordinating the preparation of all applications for national and local approval.

 Once approvals are in place, the sites will start to recruit participants for our study.
 My main role will be to address any problems as they arise to ensure the safety of all our participants and the ongoing progression of our study, including monitoring recruitment so that we meet our targets.
 Once the study has ended the real fun (for me) starts – going through the wonderful rich source of data on our hands.